 I hate to say this, but your (very costly) admission ticket does not come with a tour.
 You’ll get a small booklet of information with roughly 2-3 sentences describing each room on your visit, but that’s not enough to understand what you’re seeing.

 The Biltmore offers several different tour options, each with a different focus, but I settled on the audio tour.
 It gave a great overview of the Vanderbilt family, estate architecture, society through the late 1800s/early 1900s, restoration of the building, and art and furniture in each of the rooms.
 It really added to my visit while still allowing me to go at my own pace.

 Consider Doing Some Activities in Asheville Rather Than at the Biltmore Estate

 The Biltmore has capitalized on tourist dollars, offering things like fishing, horseback riding, shopping, dining, and segway rides on-site.
 I’m they are well-run, but they aren’t unique to the estate.

 If you only have one day at the Biltmore, focus on the estate.
-Tour the house and gardens first, then the other included attractions such as the vintage car display, farmyard, living history demonstrations (such as blacksmiths and woodworkers), or wine tastings since those alone can fill up six hours of your day.
+Tour the house and gardens first, then the other included attractions such as the Biltmore Legacy at Antler Hill, the vintage car display, farmyard, living history demonstrations (such as blacksmiths and woodworkers), or wine tastings since those alone can fill up six hours of your day.
 You may or may not still have time afterward for extra activities.